-The Project requires construction of flood and erosion control structures (seawalls, groins, hurricane barrier, beach renourishment).
-The economic impacts associated with construction and operation of these CSRMUs are significantly lower than the cost to repair damages reasonably anticipated to occur from coastal storms similar to Hurricane Sandy.
-Economic models are presented in the DGRR/EIS appendix D. Accordingly, the public benefits outweigh the cost to construct and operate the Project CSRMUs.
+The Project requires construction of flood and erosion control structures (seawalls, groins, floodwalls, bulkheads, and beach renourishment), as well as the construction of natural and nature-based non-structural features.
+The economic impacts associated with construction and operation of the CSRMUs are significantly lower than the cost to repair damages reasonably anticipated to occur from coastal storms similar to Hurricane Sandy.
+Economic models are presented in the RDGRR/EIS.
+Accordingly, the public benefits outweigh the cost to construct and operate the Project CSRMUs.